 Not sure where to start your night out in Times Square?
 Book this Times Square Pub Crawl – Explore the old watering holes of famous playwrights and poets as your guide talks about the history of this famous neighborhood offering a different side away from the billboards and LED lights.

 New York is one of the best places to people watch.
 Plenty of characters hang out in Times Square from all around the world.
 There are long benches and installations that offer plenty of places to sit down and relax in Times Square.
 The red tables and chairs are a good place to sit back and have a snack from one of the food carts or take in the street performers of Times Square.

 Enjoy the Street Performers – (But have spare change on hand)

-Naturally, since Times Square is pedestrian friendly free from cars, it’s an excellent place for street performers to make some cash.
-You’ll find some excellent dancers and musicians in Times Square as well as costumed performers like The Statue of Liberty, Mickey Mouse, and even the Naked Cowboy is still going strong.
+Naturally, since Times Square is pedestrian-friendly free from cars, it’s an excellent place for street performers to make some cash.
+You’ll find some excellent dancers and musicians in Times Square, as well as costumed performers like The Statue of Liberty, Mickey Mouse, and even the Naked Cowboy, is still going strong.
 Make sure you have change on hand if you take a picture with them, but don’t worry if you don’t want one just say no or steer clear of their restricted areas.

 Statues of Times Square

 While walking around Times Square, you might notice a couple of statues on display.
 One is the George M Cohen Statue.
-This statue of famous American composer George Cohen with the the inscription quoting his most famous song “Give my regards to Broadway.”
+This statue of famous American composer George Cohen with the inscription quoting his most famous song “Give my regards to Broadway.”

 The other is a statue of Father Duffy.
-Duffy was a first Lieutenant and chaplain of the Fighting 69th Infantry in World War I. In 1920, he was appointed pastor of the Holy Cross Church serving the theater district community for more than a decade.
-Father Duffy Square was dedicated to him in 1939 and is located the northern triangle at the Red Staircase.
+Duffy was a First Lieutenant and chaplain of the Fighting 69th Infantry in World War I. In 1920, he was appointed pastor of the Holy Cross Church serving the theater district community for more than a decade.
+Father Duffy Square was dedicated to him in 1939 and is located in the northern triangle at the Red Staircase.